Stewart Turner: 1973 monograph

 In 1969 Turner published a review article on buoyant plumes which appeared in the first volume of the Annual Reviews of Fluid Mechanics.
 Based on this he was invited to produce a monograph.
-This appeared as the 1973 text "Buoyancy Effects in Fluids" (with a 1979 paperback edition) that brought together the developments in the field including his own his seminal work on plumes, gravity currents entrainment in density stratified shear flows, double diffusive convection mixed layer dynamics in the ocean and the dynamics of ventilated flows.
+This appeared as the 1973 text "Buoyancy Effects in Fluids" (with a 1979 paperback edition) that brought together the developments in the field including his own seminal work on plumes, gravity currents entrainment in density stratified shear flows, double diffusive convection mixed layer dynamics in the ocean and the dynamics of ventilated flows.
 Much of his work used laboratory experiment to understand the basic physics and associated scaling relationships.

 Australian National University

 In 1975 he returned to Australia to become the Foundation Professor of Geophysical Fluid Dynamics, Research School of Earth Sciences, Australian National University in Canberra.
 As Foundation Professor of Geophysical Fluid Dynamics Turner was able to set up a new geophysical fluid dynamics group.
 Research problems at this time included crystal formation and seafloor convection.